SystemsApproach/5G/ran.rst

 The description of the RAN in the previous chapter focused on functionality, but was mostly silent about the RAN’s internals structure.
 We now focus in on some of the internal details, and in doing so, explain how the RAN is being transformed in 5G.
-This involves first describing the stages in the packet processing pipeline, and then showing how these stages can be distributed and implemented.
+This involves first describing the stages in the packet processing pipeline, and then showing how these stages can be disaggregated, distributed and implemented.

+Our approach in this chapter is to incrementally build the RAN from the bottom up in the first three sections, and then summaize the overall result from an end-to-end perspective in Section 4.4.

 4.1 Packet Processing Pipeline
 ------------------------------